 At least, that’s what the doctor was told about any “alternative” to writing drug prescriptions.
 What a pickle for the poor doc!

-In their desperation, patients do indeed try Tibetan sound bowls, Crystal Healing and Kinesiology.
+In their desperation, patients with Functional Brain Disorders do indeed try Osteopathy, Tibetan Sound Bowls or Crystal Healing.
 They usually report “it didn’t help much” but at least the practitioner wasn’t such a prick like some of the doctors in whose waiting rooms they had to sit for hours, only to be treated like a defiant donkey when the meds didn’t help.

 How many attempts would you be willing to pay for?
 Obviously, the mechanic has no idea what causes your car’s problems.
 He seems to make a living from replacing munfnipples, although he can’t even test the function of the rabaster-valve.
 If the mechanic now suggests to prime the pittelgroove with buckle-grease, would you be willing to pay for that, just to “give it a try”?